 Cork flooring comes in several formats to suit different situations:

-Look for products certified for low emissions (GREENGUARD, for instance) and ask about the binder used — quality cork uses natural suberin-based binders rather than formaldehyde-based adhesives.
+Look for products certified for low emissions (GREENGUARD, for instance) and ask about the binder used.
+Quality cork uses suberin-based binders, not formaldehyde-based adhesives.